 Virginia Creeper (Parthenocissus quinquefolia)

 Virginia Creeper is a native woody vine that has high value to wildlife, providing shelter and food.
 The best method of telling apart Virginia creeper and poison ivy is the number of leaves.
 Poison ivy has three, while Virginia creeper typically has five.
 While young Virginia creeper can have three leaves, it also has smooth vines, not hairy.
 If you can’t see the vine, avoid the plant!
 Virginia Creeper leaves range from 2 to 6 inches long with serrated edges.
 Young leaves emerge red, turning green as they mature (and brilliant red again in autumn).
 Virginia creeper can be found throughout the southern, midwestern and eastern half of the U.S., and it is often seen in forests, along fence lines, climbing up trees, and along streambanks.
 It is a tolerant species, thriving in full sun to partial shade.

 Boxelder (Acer negundo L.)

 Boxelder, part of the maple family, is a native bottomland tree with a wide range of distribution across the United States.
 Boxelder is often confused with poison ivy only in its young life as a sapling.
-Both plants have three leaflets with the middle leaflet on the longest stalk.
+Both plants have compound leaves, with each leaf consisting of three leaflets with the middle leaflet on the longest stalk.
 The leaf arrangement of these two species is the easiest giveaway of telling the two apart.
-Poison ivy leaves are opposite, while boxelder leaves are alternate.
+Poison ivy leaves are arranged alternately along the vine and box elder leaves have an opposite arrangement.
 Another clue is the young leaf color.
 A young poison ivy plant is almost always reddish in color while a young boxelder is usually a light yellow to green.
 In maturity, boxelder trees and poison ivy are easy to distinguish from one another.